lunatech-labs/lunatech-scala2-to-scala3-course/exercise_002_top_level_definitions/README.md

 }
 ```

-This an be written in a toplevel definition as follows
+This can be written in a toplevel definition as follows
 ```scala
 package foo.bar.baz